hlian/hao.codes/_posts/2015-02-25-profunctors.md

 glean true wisdom from it.

-For example: while I understand that Hask<sup>op</sup> is the [dual][d] of D, I have a hard time reconciling the two definitions.
+For example: while I understand that Hask<sup>op</sup> is the [dual][d] of Hask, I have a hard time reconciling the two definitions.

 * Definition (1) says a profunctor is the functor Hask<sup>op</sup> × Hask → Hask